-Many Linux distributions include a version of the MySQL server, client tools, and development components in their standard package management system.
+Many Linux distributions include a version of the MySQL server, client tools, and development components in their native software repositories and can be installed with the platforms' standard package management systems.
 This section provides basic instructions for installing MySQL using those package management systems.

-Native package are often several versions behind the currently available release.
-You will also normally be unable to install development milestone releases (DMRs), as these are not usually made available in the native repositories.
+Native packages are often several versions behind the currently available release.
+You also normally cannot install development milestone releases (DMRs), as these are not usually made available in the native repositories.
 Before proceeding, we recommend that you check out the other installation options described in Chapter 2, Installing MySQL on Linux.

 Distribution specific instructions are shown below:

-For EL5 and EL6-based Linux platforms and Fedora 18 and 19, you can install MySQL using the MySQL Yum repository.
+For a number of Linux distributions, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.